cgyurgyik/STL-algorithm-examples/README.md

 # About
 As I listened to quite a few talks about the importance of using C++ STL algorithms, I realized I needed to practice using them myself.
 This repository will provide simple examples for each algorithm.
 The target audience is C++ beginners, in hopes to show them the simplicity and power of these algorithms.

+## Example
-For example, given a std::vector ```v``` of integers:
+Given a std::vector ```v``` of integers:

 ```
 // Determines whether 'v' contains 4.